Bert Templeton

-Robert "Bert" Templeton (May 11, 1940 – December 5, 2003) was a junior ice hockey coach.
+Robert Templeton (May 11, 1940 – December 5, 2003) was a Scottish-born Canadian junior ice hockey coach.
 He worked primarily in the Ontario Hockey League from 1974 to 2003.
 Templeton compiled a career coaching record of 907-678-148 with major junior teams in North Bay, Hamilton, St. Catharines, Niagara Falls and Barrie.

 Templeton has been compared to Hockey Hall of Fame coach Brian Kilrea for his longevity and Roger Neilson for respect in the hockey world.
 "His name should be put up there with Brian Kilrea's in terms of his overall commitment to junior hockey," former player Nick Kypreos said.
 "Bert's passion for the game is right up there with some of the great names in hockey like Brian Kilrea and Roger Neilson.
 He's a lifer.
 All three of those men were born to teach."